 - 26 people died in motorcycle accidents in Nebraska in 2015

 - 431 people were injured in Nebraska motorcycle accidents in 2015

 Motorcycle riders remain more likely to get injured or die in an accident compared to occupants in passenger cars.

 Do I have a claim?
-The only way to know for sure is to call our law firm.
+The only way to know for sure is to call our Omaha motorcycle accident attorneys.
 Each person's circumstances are unique, so we must review the details before we can tell you if you have a claim.
 The review involves no obligation to retain our services.

-Do I need a lawyer?
+Do I need a motorcycle accident lawyer?
 We can't tell you whether you need a lawyer.
 If you call us, we can tell you whether we recommend our services.
-When an accident victim is seriously injured, they can almost always benefit from hiring a lawyer.
+When an accident victim is seriously injured, they can almost always benefit from hiring a motorcycle accident lawyer.
 Insurance companies are not looking out for you.
 They are concerned with their own bottom line and closing cases as quickly as possible.
 We will serve as experienced advocates working only for you.

 How much is my case worth?
 There's no way to put a price tag on a case.
-Instead, our lawyers will investigate to determine each and every way the injury has impacted your life, financially and otherwise.
+Instead, our Omaha motorcycle accident lawyers will investigate to determine each and every way the injury has impacted your life, financially and otherwise.
 Then we will fight aggressively to recover every dollar you are due.
 We cannot guarantee recovery, but we encourage you to look at reviews from our past clients to see examples of results achieved.

 How long will it take to resolve?
-If we choose to handle your claim, we will work skillfully, efficiently and competently.
+If we choose to handle your claim, our Lincoln motorcycle accident lawyers will work skillfully, efficiently and competently.
 We know as an injured victim you want results quickly.
 Rest assured we will be available to answer your calls and make sure you know what is happening every step of the way.

 Your Case Review with Our Omaha Motorcycle Accident Lawyers